'Astounding generosity': How one Auckland community helped Ukrainian refugees' move to NZ

-Unbeknownst to Alyona and Vadym, their upstairs neighbours in their St Heliers flat overheard their plight.
+Unbeknownst to Alyona and Vadym, their upstairs neighbours in their Mission Bay flat overheard their plight.

 "Our neighbours ... told us about their daughter Kim, she called us and offered us the help we needed to get our relatives here safely.
 We got the upstairs flat for them to live in.
 Kim put the word out and the community started pouring in all the donations.